peterteszary/CommandCenter/Commands.md

-git checkout -b newbranchname : create and switch to a new branch git merge newbranchname : merging two branches together git diff nameofthebranch: show the differences
+git checkout -b newbranchname : create and switch to a new branch git merge newbranchname : merging two branches together git diff nameofthebranch: show the differences git pull origin master: this pulls the master branch git checkout master : back to the master branch